pathdata/UNMaSk/README.md

 # UNMaSk: Unmasking the immune microecology of ductal carcinoma in situ with deep learning.

-Note: This project is a work in progress.

 UNMaSk pipeline consists of processing pipelines for both HE and IHC images.
 1. Tissue Segmentation (HE_tissue_seg)